ErdemZengin22/hangman-project/README.md

 How do we now what kind of loop we need to use?
 We can go deep in this topic but I will summarize what I've learned from the web:
 1. for loop:
 > is used when you know the exact number of iterations required.
-It consists of three parts: the initialization, the condition, and the increment/> decrement.
+It consists of three parts: the initialization, the condition, and the increment or decrement.
 ```javascript
 for (let i = 0; i < count; i++) {
   // Code to execute